 When is the best time to come to Saint Emilion?

-In my opinion, the best time to come is from Mid April to July and then in September through October.
+In my opinion, the best time to come is from Mid April to July and then from September through October.
 May and June are excellent months for a visit as all the tourist attractions are open for the summer season but it’s not too crowded yet.
 September and October are the magical harvest season and if you’re interested in wine it’s something you wouldn’t want to miss.

 How to get to Saint Emilion